spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 - A Linux environment with a Docker daemon installed and a connection to Palette and the MAAS endpoint.
 The installer must be invoked on an up-to-date Linux system with an x86-64 architecture.
 ARM architecture is currently not supported.

-- Private cloud gateway IP requirements: <br /><br />
+-  PCG IP address requirements: <br /><br />

-    - For a single-node gateway, one IP address available in the MaaS subnet for the PCG, or three available IP addresses for a three-node gateway.
+    - For a single-node gateway, one IP address must be available in the MaaS subnet for the PCG, or three available IP addresses for a three-node gateway.
     <br />

-    - One IP address available in the MAAS subnet for the Kubernetes api-server endpoint, when deploying a three-node gateway.
+    - One IP address must be available in the MAAS subnet for the Kubernetes api-server endpoint when deploying a three-node gateway.

 - Sufficient available IPs within the configured MAAS subnets.

 <WarningBox>

 By default, the MAAS Kubernetes pack uses a pod classless inter-domain routing (CIDR) range of 192.168.0.0/16.
-Ensure that the pod CIDR range for any clusters you deploy after setting up the PCG do not overlap with the network used by the bare metal machines that MAAS manages.
+Ensure that the pod CIDR range for any clusters you deploy after setting up the PCG does not overlap with the network used by the bare metal machines that MAAS manages.

 </WarningBox>